-The following items are excluded from coverage, under all Medical Benefit Options offered to employees of Envoy Air Inc. or Executive Airlines, Inc. (excluding HMO coverage), unless otherwise stated.
+The following items are excluded from coverage, under all Medical Benefit Options offered under the Plan (excluding HMO coverage), unless otherwise stated.
 For exclusions under an HMO, check with the HMO directly.

 Allergy testing: Specific testing (called provocative neutralization testing or therapy), which involves injecting a patient with varying dilutions of the substance to which the patient may be allergic.